n2ygk/oauth2-introspect-policy-validation/README.md

 # OAuth 2.0 Access Token Introspection Policy
 ## Introduction
-This custom policy is a replacement for the Mulesoft EE API Manager "out-of-the-box" [OAuth 2.0 Access Token Enforcement Using External Provider Policy](https://docs.mulesoft.com/api-manager/external-oauth-2.0-token-validation-policy).
+This Mulesoft API Gateway custom policy is a replacement for the Mulesoft Anypoint Platform API Manager's "out-of-the-box" [OAuth 2.0 Access Token Enforcement Using External Provider Policy](https://docs.mulesoft.com/api-manager/external-oauth-2.0-token-validation-policy).
 Rather than Mulesoft's (undocumented) approach for token validation, this policy uses the [RFC 7662](https://tools.ietf.org/html/rfc7662) introspect endpoint to both validate the Access Token and return the valid scopes and other RFC 7662 response values for use downstream in the API implementation.

-(There's also an [OpenAM OAuth Token Enforcement Policy](https://docs.mulesoft.com/api-manager/openam-oauth-token-enforcement-policy) that we currently lack access to (due to some crazy licensing entitlement issues with respect to federated identity management).
-While not able to test that policy, it appears likely that it does not use the RFC 7662 introspection approach and more likely uses the userinfo or tokeninfo endpoints.)
+(There's also an [OpenAM OAuth Token Enforcement Policy](https://docs.mulesoft.com/api-manager/openam-oauth-token-enforcement-policy) that apparently is tied to identity federation with Mulesoft Anypoint Platform.
+While not yet able to test that policy, it appears likely that it does not use the RFC 7662 introspection approach and more likely uses the userinfo or tokeninfo endpoints.)

 ## API Developer Notes